iOS

 Enable Background Modes

-In the same tab, ensure that push notifications is enabled.
+• In the same tab, ensure that Push Notifications is added.

 Add purpose strings